vinceskahan/weewx-sdr-howto/README.md

 Next edit weewx-data/weewx.conf to add some elements to the SDR stanza.

-Ignore the past two items for now.
+Ignore the last two items for now.
 We will later lightly patch sdr.py to make logging a little more controllable.
 Lets switch to the SDR driver and give it a try.

 ```